 The distinction between the random-coefficient and hierarchical Gaussian process models is important.
-The Normal random-coefficient model implies that the functions $f^i(t)$ are Gaussian processes conditionally on the knot set, while the hierarchical Gaussian process model takes them to be Gaussian processes marginally.
+The normal random-coefficient model implies that the functions $f^{i}(t)$ are Gaussian processes conditionally on the knot set, while the hierarchical Gaussian process model takes them to be Gaussian processes marginally.
 The marginal Gaussian process assumption may seem more natural, in that conceptually the variability is between the curves rather than the somewhat artificially-invoked coefficients, but either approach may be reasonable and effective, and part of the purpose of this paper was to compare them.
-The random-coefficient model is likely to be most useful when the data are sparse, as, for example, in James et al. (2000).
-The hierarchical Gaussian process framework will be helpful when there is sufficiently much data per function that irregular variation may be estimated, but not so much that the estimation variability becomes negligible, relative to the variability across functions.
-To substantiate this point we performed additional simulations as in § 4, either decreasing or increasing $\mu$ so as to decrease or increase the signal to noise ratio.
-When $\mu$ was decreased by a factor of 5 we found the hierarchical Gaussian process model no longer superior to the random-coefficient model: the mean squared error values for the proportion of variance were 0.055 (±0.019) for random-coefficient model and 0.066 (±0.016) for the hierarchical Gaussian process model, with 0.098 (±0.010) for näive functional data analysis.
-When $\mu$ was increased by a factor of 20 we found näive functional data analysis to be adequate: the mean square error values for the proportion of variance were 0.0733 (±0.0260) for random-coefficient model, 0.0694 (±0.0277) for the hierarchical Gaussian process model, and 0.0815 (±0.0299) for näive functional data analysis.
+The random-coefficient model is likely to be most useful when the data are sparse, as for example in James et al. (2000).
+The hierarchical Gaussian process framework will be helpful when there are sufficient data per function that irregular variation may be estimated, but not so much that the estimation variability becomes negligible, relative to the variability across functions.
+To substantiate this point we performed additional simulations as in § 4, either decreasing or increasing $\mu$ so as to decrease or increase the signalto-noise ratio.
+When $\mu$ was decreased by a factor of 5 we found the hierarchical Gaussian process model no longer to be superior to the random-coefficient model: the mean squared error values for the proportion of variance were $0.055 (\pm 0.019)$ for the random-coefficient model and 0.066 (+0.016) for the hierarchical Gaussian process model, with 0.098 (+0.010)for naive functional data analysis.
+When $\mu$ was increased by a factor of 20 we found naive functional data analysis to be adequate: the mean squared error values for the proportion of variance were $0.0733 (\pm 0.0260)$ for the random-coefficient model, $0.0694 (\pm 0.0277)$ for the hierarchical Gaussian process model and 0.0815 ( $\pm 0.0299$ ) for naive functional data analysis.

-It should be noted that, in general, effects of curve estimation on the magnitude and direction of bias in the proportion of variance associated with the first principal component can be subtle and will depend on the relationship of the within-curve variance matrices $S^i$ matrices to the between-curve variance matrix V: it is possible to construct theoretical examples where the first eigenvalue is biased upward but the bias in the proportion of variance is negligible or downward.
-One explanation for the very large improvement seen here in HGP estimators compared to those of näive method is that, in the neuronal setting we used, large estimation variability tends to occur in the peaks of the curves, which dominate the first principal component.
-Therefore, the within-curve estimation variability contributes quite substantially to the näive functional data analysis estimate of the first eigenvalue, exaggerating the extent to which the first principal component summarizes the variability among the functions.
+In general, effects of curve estimation on the magnitude and direction of bias in the proportion of variance associated with the first principal component can be subtle and will depend on the relationship of the within-curve variance matrices $S^i$ to the betweencurve variance matrix V: it is possible to construct theoretical examples where the first eigenvalue is biased upwards but the bias in the proportion of variance is negligible or downwards.
+One explanation for the very large improvement seen here in hierarchical Gaussian process estimators compared to those of the naive method is that, in the neuronal setting we used, large estimation variability tends to occur in the peaks of the curves, which dominate the first principal component.
+Therefore, the within-curve estimation variability contributes quite substantially to the naive functional data analysis estimate of the first eigenvalue, exaggerating the extent to which the first principal component summarises the variability among the functions.
 We would expect this to be a fairly common situation, not limited to neurophysiology.